openstack/ironic-inspector/doc/source/usage.rst

 conditions evaluate to false.
 This way we can safely rerun introspection.

 Available conditions and actions are defined by plugins, and can be extended, see :ref:`contributing_link` for details.
-See `HTTP API`_ for specific calls to define introspection rules.
+See :ref:`api` for specific calls to define introspection rules.

 Conditions
 ^^^^^^^^^^